 The Bible Around the World.
-In May, we will compare perspectives about the Bible in the U.S. with global ones to identify similarities and differences in Bible access and engagement across cultures.
-We will see how Americans' views and practices regarding the Bible differ or align with people in other countries.
+We compare perspectives about the Bible in the U.S. with global ones to identify similarities and differences in Bible access and engagement across cultures.
+We see how Americans' views and practices regarding the Bible differ or align with people in other countries.

 Human Flourishing.
-In partnership with Human Flourishing researchers at Harvard University, we will continue our ongoing investigation of how the Bible, faith, and the church are connected to holistic well-being.
+In partnership with Human Flourishing researchers at Harvard University, we continue our ongoing investigation of how the Bible, faith, and the church are connected to holistic well-being.